liferay/liferay-docs/user/articles/160-segmentation-and-personalization/02-segment-editor.markdown

 ![Figure 2: You use the Segment Editor to create new Segments.](../../images/sp-segment-editor-full.png)

-In addition to the the various properties, there are operations and conjunctions that you use to define criteria.
+In addition to the various properties, there are operations and conjunctions that you use to define criteria.

 ## User Properties